juhalappi/Jlp22/README.md

 Jsource Source code for Jlp22 before precompilation

 Source2 Sorce code after precompilation.
 Users can compile and link the exe files for Jlp22 from these files

+Stem Data and script used in paper: Juha Lappi (2024) 'From Finnish Assortment Pricing to Market Economy Using Prices for Sawn Wood and Chips in Reference Bucking' to be  published within few days in Open Journal of forestry.

 Further information can be obtained from juha.lappi.sjk@gmail.com